wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 License URI: //www.gnu.org/licenses/gpl-2.0.html
 wordpress plugin wp global hide admin tool bar add options to disable front end adminbar or toolbar according to your own user roles
 == Description ==
 This plugin add global options to hide front end admin bar or toolbar according to your own user roles.
 To remove the back end use the included BRUTE FORCE PLUGIN.
-Part of coding of BRUTE FORCE PLUGIN was derived directly from [sLa NGjI's](//slangji.wordpress.com/) [WP Admin Bar Removal](//wordpress.org/plugins/wp-admin-bar-removal/) / [WP Toolbar Removal](//wordpress.org/plugins/wp-Toolbar-removal/) / [Disable Admin Bar and ToolBar](//wordpress.org/plugins/toolbar-removal-completely-disable/) plugins, and was released under GPLv2 or later: this plugin use same License GPLv2 or later.
+Part of coding of BRUTE FORCE PLUGIN was derived directly from <a title="slangjis" href="//slangji.wordpress.com/">sLa NGjI's</a> <a title="WP Admin Bar Removal" href="//wordpress.org/plugins/wp-admin-bar-removal/">WP Admin Bar Removal</a> and <a title="WP Toolbar Removal" href="//wordpress.org/plugins/wp-Toolbar-removal/">WP Toolbar Removal</a> and was released under GPLv2 or later License: this plugin use same License GPLv2 or later.
 [Read More Here](//wordpress.org/support/topic/brute-force-plugin-license-infringement/)

 Remember that it may become obsolete when the Core Team adds it their own global options [features are being developed plugins first](//make.wordpress.org/core/features-as-plugins/).